Voyageur Beeswax Soap Recipe

 cool down to the soap making temperature.

-- While your lye is
+- While your lye solution is

 cooling, prepare the oils.
 If you're using pre-measured kit bottles, simply put the bottles in the microwave with the tops off.
 Heat until the oils have liquefied and